sn4k3/UVtools/README.md

 if it runs then nothing more is needed and you can remove the emgucv folder, this means you only need the dependencies on your system.

-Otherwise you need to copy the output libcvextern.so created by this compilation to the UVtools folder and replace the original.
+Otherwise you need to copy the output 'emgucv/libs/x64/libcvextern.so' file created by this compilation to the UVtools folder and replace the original.
 Keep a copy of file somewhere safe, you will need to replace it everytime you update UVtools.
 Additionally you can share your libcvextern.so on UVtools GitHub with your system information (Name Version) to help others with same problem, anyone with same system version can make use of it without the need of the compilation process.